McDaMastR/CollatzConjectureSimulator/README.md

 step counts.

 Hence, Collatz Conjecture Simulator only iterates through the Collatz sequences of starting values
-$n \in \Z^+$ such that $n \equiv 3 \pmod 4$.
+$n \in \mathbb{Z}^+$ such that $n \equiv 3 \pmod 4$.
 This improves performance by allowing larger intervals of starting values to be tested per dispatch command, and it more evenly distributes the workload between the CPU and GPU.

 ## Artificial Intelligence